badgateway/ketting/readme.md

 Introduction
 ------------

-This NPM package is an attempt at creating a 'generic' hypermedia client, that supports an opiniated set of modern features from REST services.
+This NPM package is an attempt at creating a 'generic' hypermedia client, it supports an opiniated set of modern features REST services might have.

 This means that there's a strong focus on links and link-relationships.
 Initially we'll build in strong support for [Web Linking][1], a.k.a. the HTTP